-The overall effectiveness of aversion therapy can depend upon a number of factors, including the methods used and whether or not the client continues to practice relapse prevention after treatment is concluded.
+The overall effectiveness of aversion therapy depends upon a number of factors including the methods used and whether or not the client continues to practice relapse prevention after treatment is concluded.
 In some instances, the client may return to previous patterns of behavior once they are out of treatment and no longer exposed to the deterrent.

 Problems With Aversion Therapy